-Multimodal Large Language Models (MLLMs) \cite{alayrac2022flamingo,li2023videochat,maaz2023video,zhang2023video,lin2023video,reid2024gemini} have shown significant capability in question-answering of single-event videos \cite{xu2017video,jang2017tgif}, where the videos are short in 3 $\sim$ 20 seconds and the QAs factor single global types of events, \eg~``\emph{who did what}''.
-Yet, real-world video often comes in long format and features a complex overlay of \emph{dense} events.
-Consider the 2-minute video taken from a motorcycle activity shown in Figure~\ref{fig:intro}.
-A variety of questions can be asked about this video, with each pertaining to an individual event but involving different participants and durations interspersed throughout the video.
-The events, while being separate, are still related to each other, \eg~a motorcycle stunt performance.
+Multimodal Large Language Models (MLLMs) \cite{alayrac2022flamingo,li2023videochat,maaz2023video,zhang2023video,lin2023video,gemini2} are highly capable at question-answering (QA) for single-event videos \cite{xu2017video,ye2017video,jang2017tgif}.
+Such videos are short (3 $\sim$ 20 seconds) and the QAs factor single, global events, \eg~``\emph{who did what}''.
+Yet, real-world videos are long and feature a complex overlay of \emph{dense} events.
+Consider the 2-minute video of a motorcycle activity shown in Figure~\ref{fig:intro} (Top).
+A variety of questions can be asked about this video, each pertaining to an individual event but involving different participants and durations interspersed throughout the video.

-The inherent challenge of understanding such dense video events is thus to either isolate or agglomerate, as needed, relevant video content and generate relevant event responses.
-While part of the challenge is tackled in dense-event captioning~\cite{krishna2017dense} (\eg, isolation and generation), the holistic caption generation offers very limited insight of reasoning and understanding of dense video events, as MLLMs are prone to hallucination~\cite{ma2023vista}.
-Furthermore, evaluating captions is challenging, as the annotations are often subjective~\cite{wang2024cycle} and the generated captions are often in diverse language formats \cite{vedantam2015cider}.
-Alternatively, video question answering inherits all the challenge for dense event understanding.
+The inherent challenge of understanding dense video events is to isolate and or agglomerate, as needed, relevant video content and generate responses.
+Part of this challenge is tackled by dense captioning~\cite{krishna2017dense}, \ie, isolation and generation.
+However, captioning is holistic and offers limited insight for reasoning of dense video events, as MLLMs are prone to hallucination~\cite{ma2023vista}.
+Furthermore, evaluating captions is challenging, as the annotations are often subjective~\cite{wang2024cycle} and the captions come in diverse language formats \cite{vedantam2015cider}.
+Alternatively, video question answering inherits all the challenges of dense event understanding.
 It also enables deterministic evaluation by multi-choice classification~\cite{xiao2021next,mangalam2024egoschema,patraucean2024perception}.
-As such, we propose question-answering of dense video events, a novel task that challenges MLLMs in comprehending and reasoning the dense events occurring over long-lasting videos.
+As such, we propose question-answering of dense video events, a novel task that challenges MLLMs in comprehension and reasoning over dense events in long-form videos.